 The Texas Administrative Code defines blended instruction as a pedagogical model requiring more than 50% but less than 85% asynchronous instructional content (i.e., students are not required to be available for this content at a set time or date).
-As allowed under the Texas Administrative Code, the instructor will transition the course to an asynchronous model (i.e., online) once the 15% threshold for synchronous instruction has been met.
-There will still be periodic Tutorial Meetings.
+To provide continuity of instruction for all course sections in the Fall Semester of 2020, the instructor reserves the right under the Texas Administrative Code to make all class meetings asynchronous (i.e., online) once the 15% threshold for synchronous instruction has been met.
 Be aware that a force majeure event may necessitate making all class meetings asynchronous (i.e., online) before the 15% threshold for synchronous instruction has been met.
 Such a force majeure event will be determined either by MCC, its stated policies, or other outside government or administrative agencies.
 The 15% face to face threshold will be shown in the course schedule.
 Note: this option for Dual Credit classes will be subject to approval by the relevant ISD administration.